MichelMoriniaux/cv/README.md

 #### Software:
 - I can code to save my life
 - Preferred languages are Python and C
-- I am highly adaptable and can learn the language of the day ( not a fan of ruby, lisp or other exercise in style )
+- I am highly adaptable and can learn the language of the day
 - CI/CD git gerrit jenkins

 and a bunch of other stuff